 The second tip is such a great one to get started early!
 If you plan to order any gifts for your wedding party or parents, now is the perfect time.
 Now that you have a bit more time before the big day, take advantage and consider customizing the gifts online.
 You can also purchase fun wrapping paper and thank you cards that match the wedding colors.
 Write an individual note to each person and you're all set to go!
 It is such a great feeling to have this task completed.

-The gits for our wedding are patiently sitting on a shelf, just waiting.
+The gifts for our wedding are patiently sitting on a shelf, just waiting.
 I can share what we got everyone in a later blog post, once they have been gifted and opened!
 I'm linking a few other great thank you cards and gift wrapping below.

 3. Share Your Stories - Personalize Your Website